 Other parks worth adding to your list include Richmond Park, Highgate Woods, Battersea Park, and Kew Gardens.
 You will need to pay if you want to visit Kew Gardens but children under 4 are free.

 There are plenty of hop-on-hop-off buses that ply the London streets taking in the city’s main sights but they are not cheap.
-A good, and budget-friendly, alternative is to ride on the top deck of a proper double decker bus instead.
+A good budget-friendly, alternative is to ride on the top deck of a proper double-decker bus instead.

-Fun routes include the No 11, which runs from Fulham Town Hall to Liverpool Street taking in the Houses of Parliament, Nelson’s Column, Westminster Abbey, Horse Guards Parade and St Paul’s Cathedral.
+This bus route runs from Fulham Town Hall to Waterloo Station and takes in the Houses of Parliament, Nelson’s Column, Westminster Abbey, Horse Guards Parade and St Paul’s Cathedral.

 For more details, take a look at Transport for London.